-The Connection between Heroin and Painkillers
+The Connection Between Heroin and Prescription Painkillers

 They give “both a positive reinforcement — the effect when you take the drug — but also very strong negative reinforcer, which is that you’ll feel very sick when you don’t have the drug, those two factors together make opioids extremely addictive.”